 If you cruise into Sunshine Beach around midday on any day of the week, you’re going to be hit with the tantalising scent of coffee beans getting roasted.
-And if you follow that scent, like any sane person would, you’ll end up at Costa Noosa where owner/roaster-man Gavin, will be toastin’ single origins and blends, for your enjoyment.
+And if you follow that scent, like any sane person would, you’ll end up at Costa Noosa where they'll be toasting single origins and blends, for your enjoyment.
 If it’s freakin’ hot outside, get the boys to do you up an iced long black—the drink of the summer, for good reason—and find a perch on pretty much the best deck sans water views in Noosa.

-Tastin’ as good as it looks, you’ll spot this cute café on the main drag of Eumundi, close to the markets.
+Tasting as good as it looks, you’ll spot this cute cafe on the main drag of Eumundi, close to the markets.
 Humdrum’s house blend is the Magneto Espresso, from local coffee crew Clandestino, with a rotating single origin.
-Your tea-sippin’ buddy won’t be left out either, with a selection of over 25 different flavours.
+Your tea-sipping buddy won’t be left out either, with a selection of over 25 different flavours.

 The Colombian Coffee Co.

 We love coffee.
 But more than coffee, we love passion.
 And The Colombian Coffee Co. has it by the shipload.
-Beyond serving top notch espresso, they’ve also branched out with open-to-the-public in store cupping evenings, and more recently created a handcrafted, bottled Brew Espresso Extract, perfect for those espresso martinis.
+Beyond serving some of the best coffee on the Sunshine Coast, they’ve also branched out with open-to-the-public in store cupping evenings, and more recently created a handcrafted, bottled Brew Espresso Extract, perfect for those espresso martinis.
 If you need two pick me ups, consecutively, ‘cause sometimes you just do, then sip a piccolo here before ducking across the road for an Espresso Martini at Taps, made with the Colombian Coffee Co’s specialty cocktail mixer.

 You can’t really miss The Pocket.
-It’s not because it’s a big space, ‘cause it isn’t, but no doubt, when you’re dallying along Seaview Terrace, it’ll be overflowing with coffee freaks who know where to find the good stuff.
+It’s not because it’s a big space, because it isn’t, but no doubt, when you’re dallying along Seaview Terrace, it’ll be overflowing with coffee freaks who know they pour a cup of the best coffee on the Sunshine Coast.
 Adored by just about everybody, this espresso bar is super close to the beach and gives you the perfect reason to explore one of the best little beachside towns on the Coast.
-Oh yeah, we just went there. #moffsforlife
+Oh yeah, we just went there.

 Little Boat Espresso

-Marrrrrrcoola, couldn’t get much coola than Little Boat Espresso.
-Nuh-uh!
-The go-to if you’re hunting down a caffeine fix, owner Sara is the coffee maven of this beachside pocket.
-Come here for the coffee but stay for the innovative and super tasty brekky dishes.
+Marcoola, couldn’t get much cooler than Little Boat Espresso.
+The go-to if you’re hunting down a caffeine fix, you'll come for the coffee but stay for the innovative and super tasty brekky dishes.
 Holy smashed avo!

-With stores in both Maroochydore AND Nambour, it’s a safe call to say espresso bar Urban Garden is doing something right.
+Taking over the old Maroochydore courthouse, Urban Garden is doing something right.
 And we’re guessing it’s got to do with the coffee.
-Smooth, robust, and served in small cups (or shall we say “proper” cups), you’ll be sharing tables or benches with creative folk (they actually have wifi—whoop!).
-Oh, and head to the new Nambour store, if you like a side of free sparkling water.
+Smooth, robust and served in small cups (or shall we say “proper” cups), you’ll be sharing tables or benches with creative folk (they actually have wifi—whoop!).

-Sitting pretty in Cotton Tree, if you haven’t visited the refurbished Glass since last year, it’s time to pick up your act.
+Sitting pretty in Cotton Tree, if you haven’t visited the refurbished Glass, it’s time to pick up your act.
 Super chilled vibes and friendly regulars, will make your coffee taste that much better.
 Promise!

 Sunshine Sunshine Espresso

 We dare you to skip beachside Currimundi just once, and instead run the gauntlet that is Nicklin Way to the other side where you’ll discover the hidden Sunshine Sunshine Espresso.
-This espresso bar slash roaster is the place to head for a seriously local slow-dripped iced latte or straight black cold drip.
-Yeah, the green beans are from OS but they’re roasted into a signature blend by these Sunshine-y folk and then paired with Maleny Dairies milk, for a complete flavour sensation.
+This espresso bar is the place to head for a seriously local slow-dripped iced latte or straight black cold drip.

 Sitting on David Low Way in Marcoola, if you’ve done a recent airport run down the Coast, or driven the coast roads from south of the bridge to Noosa, then there’s a good chance you’ve driven straight past Cuba St. We’re here to tell you… don’t even think about doing it again.
-It’s a foolish mistake, and one you will live to regret long after your first cup of coffee at this café.
-It hasn’t been around for long, but that means squat.
+It’s a foolish mistake, and one you will live to regret long after your first cup of coffee at this cafe.

 Lamkin Lane Espresso Bar